A Multi-Objective Optimization Framework for URLLC with Decoding Complexity Constraints: Problem Definition

 A general structure of a MOOP follows

-Similar to \eqref{eq_gen_moop}, possible MOOPs for URLLC can be formulated by a valid combination of the following constraints, such as (\textit{i}) minimization of $ L_a $, (\textit{ii}) minimization of $ \varepsilon $, (\textit{iii}) minimization of $ \rho $, (\textit{iv}) minimization of $ K(D) $, and (\textit{v}) maximization of $ r $, where the optimization performs subject to constraints on the remaining parameters.
-In this paper, we mainly focus on minimization of $ \rho $ and maximization of $ r $ subject to constraints on latency, reliability, and decoding complexity.
+where $X$ represents the set of available resources and the goal of the objective in \eqref{eq_gen_moop_obj} is to minimize all the $m$ number of objectives simultaneously \cite{bjornson_multiobjective,lei_overview}.
+Similar to \eqref{eq_gen_moop}, possible objectives for MOOPs for URLLC can be formulated by a valid combination of the following constraints, such as (\textit{i}) minimization of $ L_a $, (\textit{ii}) minimization of $ \varepsilon $, (\textit{iii}) minimization of $ \rho $, (\textit{iv}) minimization of $ K(D) $, and (\textit{v}) maximization of $ r $, where the optimization performs subject to constraints on the remaining parameters.
+Since maximization of $r$ and minimization of $\rho$ are one of the two key parameters of a communication system, in this paper, we select $m=2$ and focus on these two objectives.

-Suppose an $ n $-blocklength codeword that belongs to a codebook of size $ 2^{nr_s} $, where $ r_s $ stands for the reference transmission rate, is intended to be transmitted at a CEP $ \varepsilon_m $.
-If no constraints on latency and decoding complexity present or if $ T_b = 0 \, $s, which stands for infinite computation power, the reference transmission rate-power is $ \{ r_s, \rho_s \} $, where
+Suppose an $ n $-blocklength codeword that belongs to a codebook of size $ 2^{nr_s} $, where $ r_s $ stands for the reference transmission rate, is intended to be transmitted at a CEP $ \varepsilon $.
+If no constraints on latency and decoding complexity present or if $ T_b = 0 \, $s, which stands for infinite computation power, the reference transmission rate-power is $ [ r_s, \rho_s ] $, where

 represents the reference SNR.
-However, constraints may prevent to achieve $ \{ r_s, \rho_s \} $.
+However, constraints may prevent to achieve $ [r_s, \rho_s ] $.
 Suppose, for instance, a selected transmission rate-power pair that meets the constraints is

-This selection arises a very significant optimization problem, being ``\textit{Given a blocklength $ n $ and reference transmission rate-power pair, $ \{ r_s, \rho_s \} $, under latency, reliability, and decoding complexity constraints, what is the optimum selection of power penalty and rate gap that allows the transmission to satisfy the constraints under some optimality criterion?}".
+This selection arises a very significant optimization problem, being ``\textit{Given a blocklength $ n $ and reference transmission rate-power pair, $ [ r_s, \rho_s ] $, under latency, reliability, and decoding complexity constraints, what is the optimum selection of power penalty and rate gap that allows the transmission to satisfy the constraints under some optimality criterion?}".
 This MOOP can be formulated as the following

 \begingroup \allowdisplaybreaks